mx2913/funkwhale/docs/user_documentation/playlists/listen_playlist.md

 You can only listen to content in libraries you have access to.
 For more information, see [Follow a library](../libraries/follow_library).
 ```

-You can listen to your playlists or playlists created by other users of your pod.
+You can listen to your playlists or playlists created by other users of your {term}`pod`.

 ```{contents}
 :local: